 Your local credit union may be able to help you rebuild credit with a Credit Builder Loan.
-The need for consumers to get jump start credit scores has increased since the economic crisis of the last 4 years.
+The need for many consumers to jump start credit scores has increased since the economic crisis.

 Credit builder loans are typically small loans ranging from $500 to $3,000.
 The repayment terms can be from 6 months to 36 months.
-Interest rates may be slightly higher than good credit loans but the cost can be worth it if you get a boost in credit scores.
+Interest rates may be slightly higher than good-credit loans but the cost can be worth it for a boost in credit scores.

 The purpose of a credit builder loan is to build or rebuild credit and improve credit scores.
 Rebuild credit with a credit builder even if you have bad credit.
 But not all credit unions offer credit builder loans.
 You will have to do some research to find a credit union offering such loans.